scharf/cv/README.md

 * OQL implementation in python (never used in a product)
 * python debugger with gdb like interface
 * a distributed CORBA based implementation of the IDE (failed)
-* rule based dialog model to separate the logic form the UI and to express logic declaratively
+* rule based dialog model to separate the logic form the UI and to express logic decoratively
 * pattern based parser for quick definition of syntax highlighting for programming languages
 * lots of product contributions and enhancements including designing workflows and creating product enhancements

 ## 2000-2009 Contractor at [WindRiver]⠀

-We (the TakeFive) team started creating an the *next generation SNiFF+ IDE written in Java* based on the learnings form the last years.
+We (the TakeFive) team started creating the *next generation SNiFF+ IDE written in Java* based on the learnings form the last years.
 Around that time, TakeFive got acquired by Wind River and a cultural change started by merging teams form different companies into one team.
 Wind River had (by acquisitions)five different IDEs with very different design philosophies.
 It turned out to be very difficult, if not impossible, to merge "the best" of different cultures into a single system.
 The company finally decided to use eclipse (which I was favoring).